Online events are a key feature of GEO, with sessions happening weekly throughout this term on a range of themes and topics.

 Look at the calendar now, to plan ahead for the sessions you’d like to attend.

 N.B.
 Teachers must book sessions in advance on behalf of their students.
-After booking, you will receive a confirmation email with a link to join the session.
+After booking, you will receive a confirmation email with a link to join the session which you can share with your students.

 There will be plenty of opportunity to ask questions during the live events.
 Teachers will be responsible for the conduct of their students and inappropriate comments will be deleted from the chat.
 Recorded versions of the lectures and tutorials will also be available to watch later, if you are unable to attend the live event, or want to listen to it again.